Adobe Express vs Canva — Which is Better?

 • Canva provides more export options.

-• Canva contains several extra features that don’t exist in Adobe Express, including whiteboards, documents, mockups and charts.
+• Canva contains several extra features that don’t exist in Adobe Express, including whiteboards, documents and mockups.

 • Canva is more generous — and gives you more options to chose from — when it comes to using its generative AI ‘text to image’ features

-• Canva lets you design and order printed items; Adobe doesn’t.
+• Canva lets you design and significantly more printed items than Adobe Express.

 • Canva offers a lot more apps and integrations for connecting your account to other tools and services.